-#RHOSLC Jen Shah Apologizes For Comparing Treatment To Murder Of George Floyd
+#RHOSLC Jen Shah Denies Comparing Mistreatment As Woman Of Color To George Floyd

 Jen reiterated that she’s adamant about advocating for people of color and also added that she wasn’t comparing her own struggles to George Floyd’s even though unless our ears are broken and/or full of ear wax, it sounds a LOT like she was.

 “There’s a video out there online, someone took a clip of a Live I did last summer, I have not commented on it because it was so absurd to me,” said Jen.
-“For people to say I’m racist or that I was comparing myslef to Goerge Floyd, that could not be further from the truth.
+“For people to say I’m racist or that I was comparing myslef to George Floyd, that could not be further from the truth.
 Anybody that knows me, all of you know, I am very adamant and passionate about social justice.
 I fight for all people of color, it’s very important to me.
 I fight for all people of color and disadvantaged groups.
 For anybody who thought that I was comparing my experience, my family’s experience to George Floyd, I am here to tell you that that is incorrect and it’s just not the truth.”

 Is Jen Shah racist?
 Highly, highly, doubt it.
 Does she take things to the extreme, in this case with complete disregard to racial sensitivity?
 That’s pretty clear.